 What Is the Discovery Rule?

-Under the discovery rule, the time limit for bringing a legal action does not begin to run until the plaintiff discovers or reasonably should have discovered the facts giving rise to the cause of action.
+The discovery rule is a legal principle that may toll or suspend the running of the statute of limitations for hernia mesh lawsuits.
+Under this rule, the time limit for bringing a legal action does not begin until the plaintiff discovers, or reasonably should have discovered, the facts giving rise to their cause of action.

 What if the Statute of Limitations Has Passed?